-National Institute for Health and Care Excellence (NICE) guidelines recommend that if you have a TIA, you should have a scan of the carotid arteries within a week of the event, and be operated on within another week.
+The National Institute for Health and Care Excellence (NICE) guidelines recommend that if you have a TIA, you should have a scan of the carotid arteries within a week of the event and be operated on within another week.
 Although the best medical evidence suggests that urgent surgery prevents strokes, in reality this short timeframe for surgery is not always achieved.

 The main surgical procedure is called carotid endarterectomy (another procedure called carotid artery angioplasty and stenting is sometimes used for blocked carotid arteries).

 Endarterectomy is an open operation.
 This means the surgeon has to open up the artery (via a cut in the skin) to remove the atheroma inside the artery.
 Angioplasty is a less invasive operation.
 Usually it is done by threading a small wire up to the neck from a puncture in the groin (in the femoral artery).
 In simple terms, it is a bit like using a pipe cleaner to clean and unblock a blocked pipe.
 A stent is a tiny mesh tube that folds up telescopically.
-It can be inserted into the carotid artery to hold the walls of the artery open, and prevent blockage.
+It can be inserted into the carotid artery to hold the walls of the artery open and to prevent blockage.

-A recent medical study showed that the angioplasty and stenting procedure leads to more short-term (within 30 days) complications, compared with carotid endarterectomy.
+A medical study showed that the angioplasty and stenting procedure leads to more short-term (within 30 days) complications, compared with carotid endarterectomy.
 The complications included stroke and death.
 At present, only carotid endarterectomy is recommended after TIA or stroke.
 Further medical trials are being performed comparing the two operations.